 Who needs a co-working space?

-Whether running a small business that needs to move and plans to work remotely on the checklist, co-working spaces make the ideal work environment for both companies and freelancers.
+Whether running a small business that needs to move or plans to work remotely on the checklist, co-working spaces make the ideal work environment for freelancers and companies.
 As the rate of hybrid and motivated remote workers increases exponentially along with productivity at home luring more, the question is “what exactly is a co-working space” is often raised.

 Not to mention, an arrangement such as this curbs expenses as workers would share equipment use, splitting the payment of the lease, facilities, and utilities.